-Dentists confirmed they referred patients to a range of specialists in primary and secondary care if they needed treatment the practice did not provide.
+The dentist we spoke with confirmed they referred patients to a range of specialists in primary and secondary care if they needed treatment the practice did not provide.
 This included referring patients with suspected oral cancer under the national two week wait arrangements.
-This was initiated by the National Institute for Health and Care Excellence (NICE) in 2005 to help make sure patients were seen quickly by a specialist.
+This was initiated by the National Institute for Health and Clinical Excellence (NICE) in 2005 to help make sure patients were seen quickly by a specialist.
 The practice monitored urgent referrals to make sure they were dealt with promptly.